DoeringChristian/drjit/docs/freeze.rst

 the output has to be constructed, only a subset of traversable variables can be returned from frozen functions.
 This includes:

-- JIT and AD variables
+- JIT and AD variables.
-- Dr.Jit Tensors and Arrays
+- Dr.Jit Tensors and Arrays.
-- Python lists, tuples and dictionaries
+- Python lists, tuples and dictionaries.
-- Dataclasses
+- Dataclasses i.e. classes annotated with ``@dataclass``.
-- ``DRJIT_STRUCT`` annotated classes with a default constructor
+- ``DRJIT_STRUCT`` annotated classes with a default constructor.

 The following example shows an unsupported return type, because the constructor of ``MyClass`` expects a variable.